plexil-group/plexil_docs/index.rst

 This is the main page of the PLEXIL User's Guide.
-It documents PLEXIL Release 4.6, which is the version of PLEXIL found on its `main` Git branch.
+It documents PLEXIL Release 4.6, which is the version of PLEXIL found on its ``releases/plexil-4.6`` Git branch.

 Most, but not all, of this documentation also applies to PLEXIL Release 6.
 Documentation specific to Release 6 is in development.